Skip to main content

 • The width of the accessible toilet opening is 86cm.

-• The contrast between the internal door and wall is good.
+• The contrast between the internal door and wall is high.

 • The door does not have a horizontal grab rail.